dustin-archive/hyperapp-starterkit/README.md

 Installing the router is very easy and follows the usual patterns.
 The `init` action optionally accepts a callback that passes in the current router state object.
-This examples shows everything you need to install the router.
+This example contains everything you need to install the router.

 ```js
 import { app } from 'hyperapp'